Skip to main content

 How can I find out if my property falls within 400 m of an identified station?

-Land to which the policy applies has been identified on maps adopted by the Housing SEPP.
-We will make the maps available on the NSW Planning Portal Spatial Viewer within 3 business days after the amendments to the Housing SEPP are published.
+Land to which the policy applies has been identified on maps adopted by amendments to the Housing SEPP or councils’ local environmental plans.
+We will make the maps available on the NSW Planning Portal Spatial Viewer within 3 business days after the amendments are published.
 When the maps become available, you will be able to type in your address to see if the Transport Oriented Development controls apply to your property.

 To find the maps in the NSW Planning Portal Spatial Viewer: